-Trying to collect everyone’s photos from a wedding, family reunion or holiday celebration?
+Trying to collect everyone's photos from a wedding, family celebration or holiday?
 Instead of creating an annoying Gmail thread with your cousins, siblings and friends, send everyone a file request and have them send their photos directly to your Dropbox.
-You can even create a shared folder so that everyone has access.
+You can even create a shared folder so everyone has access.

 Scan old photos

-Instead of letting them fade or stay hidden in a box in your wardrobe, make sure all of your old prints are secure.
-Convert them into high-quality PDFs directly from your phone or iPad with Dropbox Scan.
+Instead of letting them fade or stay hidden in a box in your closet, make sure all of your old prints are secure.
+Convert them into high-quality PDFs right from your phone or iPad with Dropbox Scan.